sagarvarulegit/cocus-mobiletest-challenge/README.md

 -  Large Text in Note is Trimmed
 -  Click on Add Image Deletes All existing notes
 -  Notes are not persisted after App is Restarted
+-  Spelling error in Statistics Screen shows label as "Statistcs"
 ```

 ## Enhancements